ucsb-cs48-s20/project-s2-t2-free/team/STATUS.md

 ## Sprint Goal for 05/12-05/21

 Which of the 10 powerful questions did you ask?
+* 5. Which steps are required to achieve this Sprint Goal?
+Which are the least required or could we do without if we really have to?
+* 8. What would need to happen while working on this Sprint Goal that would be cause for celebration?
+* 9. What worry about our product is keeping you up at night?
+What can we build or test this Sprint to make you sleep a bit better?

 Describe your sprint goal here.
+* Discussed about adding more features in the "My Schedule," "Groups," "Group Management Pages."
+Assigned roles to important features and gave rough deadlines.

 Describe briefly how you came up with that goal.
+* First, we talked about our concerns on the Google Spreadsheet.
+Then we listed all the features that we want to get done and assigned difficulty and priority values to each of the features.
+Finally, we talked about assigning everyone to at least one feature.

 ## Discussion of previous Sprint Goal

 Briefly: was the sprint goal acheived?
 Was it too ambitious?
 Too modest?
+* Discussed features we should stop planning to do.
+Using Calendar API and UCSB API would be too difficult and not worth it considering our limited time deadlines.

 # Status, Monday 04/27/2020